 We seek to ensure a positive and productive summer and does so by requiring weekly reflections from the fellows, conducting site visits, and providing a program orientation for both fellows and their supervisors.

-Host organizations are asked to contribute a cost-share payment of $500 per fellow to help defray administrative and programmatic costs.
+Host organizations are asked to contribute a cost-share payment not to exceed $750 per fellow to help defray administrative and programmatic costs.

-If you have any questions about the program, please contact Abbie Deacon, assistant director at the Rochester Center for Community Leadership.
+If you have any questions about the program, please contact Abbie Deacon, Associate Director for Civic Engagement at the Rochester Center for Community Leadership.